KazDragon/munin/README.md

  Specific text manipulation components:
  1. [x] Edit - a single-lined horizontally scrolling text box, with a frame.
- 2. [ ] Text Area - a multiple-lined vertically scrolling text box, with a frame.
+ 2. [x] Text Area - a multiple-lined vertically scrolling text box, with a frame.

  ## v0.5 - Lists
  1. [x] List - A vertical list of elements that can be individually selected.

 # Status

-Munin is automatically tested with Clang and G++ 5.2.

-For further information about the working status of Munin to report any bugs, or to make any feature requests, visit the [Waffle board](https://waffle.io/KazDragon/munin)
+Munin is automatically tested with MSVC 2019 and GCC 7.5.
+For further information about the working status of Munin to report any bugs, or to make any feature requests, visit the [issues page](https://github.com/KazDragon/munin/issues).
+Feel free to discuss using Github Discussions!

 # The Basics